cl1ntdev/PieSQL/README.md

 ## TODO
 1. Basic CRUD and functions for data modification
 3. Create class for CRUD of a table
+4. Create post to change data ?

 ## Folders

 > connector.dbConnection has function
  - createConnection // manual make connection for different database connections
  - defaultConnection // used for a single database

 > GET.NoTigger.getData
  - start server: uvicorn GET.NoTrigger.getData:app --reload
  - uses [app] from connector.dbConnection focused only on getting data